10 Sydney Day Trips That You’ll Love

 If you’re looking for the best Sydney day trips, here are 10 that you’ll love.
 For a taste of suburban life, head to Sydney’s most famous surf beach at Bondi.
 It’s easy to escape from the busy city centre to the laidback beachside suburbs.
-Just catch a ferry on Sydney Harbour to Manly or Watson’s Bay and you can relax on the beach or at the outdoor cafés.
+Just catch a ferry on Sydney Harbour to Manly or Watson’s Bay to relax on the beach or at the outdoor cafés.

-Further away from the city there are beautiful National Parks with coastal walks and lonely stretches of sand to explore.
+Further away from the city, there are beautiful National Parks with coastal walks and lonely stretches of sand to explore.
 And to the west of the city, the Blue Mountains offer stunning scenery and some great bush walks.
 The Blue Mountains are one of many great Sydney day trips and are easily accessible by car and train.

-Visitors from Australia and around the globe come to Sydney to see the famous Sydney Opera House and Harbour bridge.
+Visitors from Australia and around the globe come to Sydney to see the famous Sydney Opera House and Harbour Bridge.
 But there’s so much more to see beyond the main attractions.
 So take the time to explore a fit further afield.

 I’ve lived in Sydney most of my life and these are some of my favourite Sydney Day Trips.

 “*Disclosure* – Some of the links on this page are affiliate links.
 I may make a small commission on sales that result from clicks on those links.
 This does not cost you any extra and helps to keep this website running.
 Thank you for your support!”

 About 5 kilometres to the east of the city is the iconic Bondi Beach and it’s one of the most popular day trips from Sydney.
 Next to Bondi are some of Sydney’s most exclusive suburbs.
 Rose Bay, Double Bay, Watson’s Bay and Vaucluse have some of the best harbour views in Sydney and a relaxed, upmarket vibe.
 The Eastern Suburbs are easily accessible by public transport and are a great place to visit.